 -To go for a leisurely walk

 When was the last time you did this?
 Not for exercise or to get somewhere, but to just breathe and take in the sights.
 Crested Butte is an extremely pedestrian friendly town with historical buildings, mountain views, and plenty of places to stop in and visit.
-Most of the town’s shops and restaurants are on this street and all are locally owned and operated.
-One of our favorite shops is Chopwood Mercantile, with a curated selection of awesome mountain gear and apparel, and the owners, Travis and Lisa, love helping visitors get the most out of their trip with insider knowledge.
+Why not grab a Crested Butte shirt or memento from Mountain Tops while you’re at it?

 5. Listen to Good Tunes

 There is live music year-round in the Butte.
 Both Alpenglow concerts in the town of Crested Butte, and the Mt.
 CB summer concert series up on the mountain are perfect outdoor venues for the whole family.
 Grab a blanket, have a picnic, and enjoy the live music all summer long.
-If you’re visiting in the winter, check out the Center for the Arts notable music lineup, with nation wide talent and a great indoor venue, this is a great way to spend an evening in CB!
+If you’re visiting in the winter, check out the Center for the Arts notable music lineup.

 6. Hike or Snowshoe